richieboo/pinstay/SECURITY.md

 - ❌ Cookies or authentication tokens
 - ❌ Personal information

+## Understanding Chrome's "Not Trusted" Warning

+Chrome may display a warning that PinStay is "not trusted by Enhanced Safe Browsing."
+This is important to understand:

+### Why This Warning Appears (Technical Reasons)

+The warning is **automatically triggered** by:
+- ✅ **Broad Permissions**: Using `<all_urls>` host permissions (which PinStay requires to monitor navigation on any domain you pin)
+- ✅ **New Extension**: Being relatively new without millions of established users yet
+- ✅ **Automated System**: Google's algorithms flagging extensions with wide-reaching permissions

+### What Does NOT Affect This Warning

+The warning is **NOT based on**:
+- ❌ Code quality or security practices
+- ❌ Having proper documentation or privacy policies
+- ❌ Being open source or auditable
+- ❌ Actual malicious behavior or security issues

+### What This Means for You

+- **It's a precautionary notice**, not evidence of malicious behavior
+- Many **legitimate extensions** with necessary broad permissions show this warning
+- You can **verify PinStay's safety** by auditing the open source code in this repository
+- The warning **may fade over time** as the extension gains users and maintains good behavior

+### How We Address This

+While we cannot remove Google's automated warning, we provide:
+- ✅ Complete source code transparency (audit `background.js`)
+- ✅ Detailed documentation of what we do (and don't do)
+- ✅ Clear explanation of why permissions are needed
+- ✅ Zero external data transmission (verifiable in code)
+- ✅ Active security policy with vulnerability reporting

+**Bottom line**: The warning reflects PinStay's technical requirements, not its trustworthiness.
+We encourage technical users to review our code and judge for themselves.

 ## Reporting a Vulnerability

 If you discover a security vulnerability in PinStay, please help us by following responsible disclosure: